 Whether you pop into Isla Ray for a latte and The Isla Special (hash brown, egg, roasted cherry vine tomatoes, avocado, sriracha mayo and coriander) or a couple of cocktails and some live music, it’s a bloody cool place to hang out thanks to the retro tropical decor.

 From the same team behind Buster Mantis, cafe/kitchen/cocktail bar Stockton has you covered from brekkie through to late night, with eggs and coffee, a dinner menu, cocktails and beer from neighbours Villages Brewery.

-Housed in the railway arches near the station, Deptford Market Yard brings together some of the best local start-ups and independents including Mama’s Jerk (Caribbean street food), Little Nan’s (cocktails), The Box (hairdressers), Hank’s (burgers), I You All (creative studio and shop) and Taproom SE8 (beers).
+Housed in the railway arches near the station, Deptford Market Yard brings together some of the best local start-ups and independents including Jerk Box (Caribbean street food), Little Nan’s (cocktails), The Box (hairdressers), Lomond Coffee, I You All (creative studio and shop) and Taproom SE8 (beers).
 It’s a real one-stop shop.

 It’s Jamaican vibes all round at Buster Mantis in Deptford.
 And we’re not just talking jerk chicken, oh no they’ve got the rum down to a tee too.
 The bar puts a spin on classic rum cocktails, think lychee martini and an orange dark ‘n’ stormy and for those who want to go all in give Mama’s Punch a go – but don’t blame us if you can’t walk home…